 Writing during a pandemic – Top 5 tips

-With lockdowns and home working eliminating commutes and social activities, there’s plenty of time to pen a novel, right?
+With lockdowns and remote working eliminating commutes and social activities, there’s plenty of time to pen a novel, right?
 No?
-Because you’re probably home schooling your children or stressing about the global pandemic, worrying about your health, your parents, finances, being separated from loved ones, or whether your book idea is even relevant in a post-pandemic world?
+Because you’re probably home-schooling your children or stressing about the global pandemic.
+Or you're worried about your health, your parents, finances, being separated from loved ones, or whether your book idea is even relevant in a post-pandemic world?
 All of the above affects your ability to be creative, so what can we do to keep writing?
 I’ve checked in with a few writing friends for their advice.

 1. Early start in the morning